tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 This class is used for opening a DVB or analog "VBI" device and start receiving data from it.
 The class does not support tuning of a channel.

-The constructor creates a capture context with the given parameters.
+Since parameters for capturing from DVB have little overlap with tose for analog devices, there isn't a single constructor.
+Instead there are two static methods which construct an instance.
+The class cannot be instantiated directly.
+Nevertheless, the capture instances created by the factory functions can be used equivalently for all other class methods.

-Afterward, one of the *read* or *pull* methods (see below for hints which one to use) have to be called periodically for retrieving the data.
+After creating an instance, one of the *read* or *pull* methods (see below for hints which one to use) have to be called periodically for retrieving the data.
 Usually this is done within a quasi-infinite "while" loop (possibly in a separate thread), but most devices will support "select()" and thus allow asynchronous I/O via event handlers.
 If everything else fails, you can also use polling in fixed intervals slightly lower than the (interlaced) video frame rate (e.g. 2*30 Hz for NTSC, 2*25 Hz for PAL)

-The context is automatically deleted and the device closed when the object is destroyed.

 Upon failure, the constructor and all member functions raise exception *Zvbi.CaptureError*, containing a string describing the cause.
 (Additional exception types may be used for specific error cases.)

+The capture device is automatically closed when the *Zvbi.Capture* object is destroyed.

 There are two different types of capture functions: The functions named *read* copy captured data into a bytes object (where the copying is